-Debbie Reeves, PhD, has over nine years of experience successfully preparing students to achieve their best score on the ACT.
+Debbie Reeves, PhD, has over twelve years of experience successfully preparing students to achieve their best score on the ACT.

 Her two eldest sons received full-tuition scholarships from Auburn University after doing ACT prep with their mom, graduating in computer science and industrial engineering.
-Her daughter is a freshman in industrial engineering at AU and also earned an academic scholarship.
+Her daughter received an academic scholarship to AU, graduated summa cum laude in communication with a concentration in math, and is now an AU engineering academic advisor.
+Her third son is an AU Presidential Scholar majoring in software engineering and minoring in studio art with a concentration in animation.
+Her fourth son is now walking through his ACT/SAT prep journey with his mom.
 Debbie has taught her children all subjects and particularly enjoys teaching math and chemistry as keys to understand God’s complex design of the world around us.
 She also delights in helping students improve their college entrance exam scores so that they can pursue the college of their choice and help finance their education through scholarships.
-Debbie is the wife of Stan Reeves, a professor of Electrical & Computer Engineering at Auburn University and an elder at Grace Heritage Church.
+Debbie is the wife of Stan Reeves, a professor of Electrical & Computer Engineering at Auburn University.
+They are both members of Grace Heritage Church in Auburn.